Online marketplace eBay has revealed how it boosted performance of a demanding web app by 50x using WebAssembly.

 eBay was keen to exploit that performance for a web version of its barcode scanner, a feature it offers in its Android and iOS apps to allow sellers to scan items they are auctioning.

 "WebAssembly was different.
 It has tremendous potential, we just did not have the right use case.
-Well, that changed recently," write the eBay software engineering team.
+Well, that changed recently," said the eBay software engineering team in an eBay blog post.

 One of the advantages of WebAssembly (Wasm) is that it offers code portability for a variety of languages, allowing developers to take code they've written for other platforms and compile to WebAssembly so it can run in major web browsers.